mtesauro/random-docs/install-docs/bag-of-holding/create-new-packages-for-bag-of-holding.md

 * prod.py - settings file with production values
 * prod-secret-key - used in prod.py for Django's SECRET_KEY setting

+Create some files we'll use on an ongoing basis in the root of the project directory.

 * build-deb - script to consistently call FPM to build debs
 * build-rpm - script to consistently call FPM to build rpms
 * boh-postinsts - script to run after BOH package is installed